The Deslondes: History

-The band formed in the Holy Cross neighborhood in New Orleans' Lower Ninth Ward, and take their name from a street in that neighborhood.
+The band formed in the gentrified section of the Holy Cross neighborhood in New Orleans' Lower Ninth Ward, and take their name from a street in that neighborhood.
 Sam Doores met Cameron Snyder while attending college.
 When Doores read Woody Guthrie's autobiography, Bound for Glory, he quit school to head to New Orleans with Snyder where they formed the band The Broken Wing Routine, and attended the Woody Guthrie Folk Festival in Oklahoma, where they met Missouri native Riley Downing.
 In New Orleans, Doores met Dan Cutler and formed The Tumbleweeds, while Snyder and John James Tourville met on tour with The Longtime Goners.
 Doores and Cutler also played in New Orleans band Hurray for the Riff Raff, for whom The Tumbleweeds often opened.

 In 2013, The Tumbleweeds officially changed their name to The Deslondes and two years later released their first album, The Deslondes, to critical acclaim.
 Their first single, "Fought The Blues And Won," was premiered by NPR.
 The music video for the song "The Real Deal" premiered on Rolling Stone.

 A portion of their song "Low Down Soul" was played during a scene in season 6, episode 3 of Longmire.